-I am an American palaeontologist who explores macroecology and evolution at a range of spatial, temporal, and taxonomic scales.
+I am a palaebiologist who explores macroecology and evolution at a range of spatial, temporal, and taxonomic scales.
 I began my doctoral research at Oxford under supervision of Erin Saupe in October 2017.
-We build statistical models to quantitatively assess (1) the ecological traits and environmental conditions that selectively increase extinction risk and (2) the relative importance of environmental and biotic variables in shaping the distribution of animals in space and time.
-This research ultimately aims to apply knowledge from past extinctions to conservation biology so that we might better protect the living species most at risk under current scenarios of environmental change.
+We build statistical models to evaluate the interactions among species and environmental variables.
+One goal of the research is to apply knowledge from past extinctions to conservation biology so that we might better protect the living species most at risk under current scenarios of environmental change.

 View Extended Publications

 Darroch, S.A.F., Casey, M., Antell, G.S., Sweeney, A., & Saupe, E.E. (in review) “High preservation potential of range size-extinction risk signals in deep time.”
 American Naturalist.

 Antell, G.S., Kiessling, W., Aberhan, M., & Saupe (2020) “Marine biodiversity and geographic distributions are independent on large scales.”
 Current Biology. https://doi.org/10.1016/j.cub.2019.10.065 Press release: https://www.mpls.ox.ac.uk/news/species-that-survive-mass-extinction-events-do-not-take-over-the-space-of-fallen-competitors

 Antell, G.S.
 (2018) “Digitization reveals and remediates challenges to research on dispersed museum collections from Florissant fossil beds, Colorado.”
 In: Rosenberg G and Clary R (eds) Museums at the forefront of the history and philosophy of geology: History made, history in the making.
 Boulder, Colorado.
 Geological Society of America special papers volume 535.